 Food for health or emotional first aid

 Most of my life I have experimented with my diet.
-Usually for weight reasons, but more recently for other conscious health and some ethical reasons.
-Losing weight and keeping it off is a bonus.
+Usually for weight reasons, but more recently for other essential health reasons.

 The new regime is severe – for me.

 It is not just what I can no longer eat.
 But what I need to eat instead and at what times of the day.

 My eating and overall daily routine had to be re-organised and get used to.

 I find myself embracing what I am doing.
 While others may disagree, it makes sense to me.
 But at the same time I crave for the old foods, not so much physically but emotionally.

 It does take time to weaken and resolve an emotional bond we may have with food, especially if it is “occasion food”, like comfort, celebration, a treat.

 And because of that I often grieve for “the good old days”.
 Even though I now know they were not “good” or healthy for me at all.
 And if I was to continue, I would do myself more harm than good.

 Yet the power of grief, frustration and anger can romanticise even harmful habits, that we have stopped out of self care, self respect, self worth or sheer survival instinct.